Extensions of the Deep Galerkin Method: Introduction

 Partial differential equations (PDEs) are ubiquitous in many areas of science, engineering, economics and finance.
 They are often used to describe natural phenomena and model multidimensional dynamical systems.
 In the context of finance, finding solutions to PDEs is crucial for problems of derivative pricing, optimal investment, optimal execution, mean field games and many more.
-Although it is possible to obtain closed-form solutions to PDEs, more often we must resort to numerical methods for arriving at a solution.
-Traditional numerical approaches are presented in \cite{burden2001numerical}, \cite{achdou2005computational} and \cite{brandimarte2013numerical}.
-However, many of these classical approaches - particularly grid-based approaches such as finite difference methods - are burdened with issues instability and computational cost, especially in higher dimensions.
+Although it is possible to obtain closed-form solutions to some PDEs, more often we must resort to numerical methods for arriving at an approximated solution.
+Traditional numerical approaches are presented in \cite{achdou2005computational}, \cite{brandimarte2013numerical} and \cite{burden2001numerical}.
+However, many of these classical approaches - particularly grid-based approaches such as finite difference methods - are burdened with issues of instability and computational cost, especially in higher dimensions.
 An alternative is to resort to Monte Carlo methods by appealing to the Feynman-Kac theorem to represent the solution to the PDE as an expectation and simulating to solve for the unknown function.
-This is primarily used for a class of linear PDEs although Monte Carlo methods for nonlinear PDEs have also been developed, e.g. \cite{weinan2019multilevel}.
-In addition, there are a number of numerical algorithms based on multilevel Picard iterations that provably overcome the curse of dimensionality for general nonlinear heat equations under Lipschitz assumptions, see e.g. \cite{e2016multilevel} and \cite{hutzenthaler2019overcoming}.
+This is primarily used for a class of linear PDEs although Monte Carlo methods for nonlinear PDEs have also been developed, e.g. \cite{gobet2005regression}.

 In recent years, a number of approaches utilizing techniques from machine learning have been developed to overcome the curse of dimensionality faced by mesh-based methods.
 These approaches often involve characterizing the unknown function using a deep neural network.
-For example, the work of \cite{weinan2017deep} and \cite{han2018solving} uses a \textit{deep BSDE method} which reformulates the PDE of interest in terms of a backward stochastic differential equation (BSDE) by means of a nonlinear Feynman-Kac formula and then approximates the gradient of the unknown function by a neural network.
-An extension of this method is presented in \cite{hure2019some} and \cite{beck2019deep}.
+For example, the work of \cite{weinan2017deep} and \cite{han2018solving} uses a \textit{deep BSDE method} which reformulates the nonlinear PDE of interest in terms of a backward stochastic differential equation (BSDE) by means of a nonlinear Feynman-Kac formula and then approximates the gradient of the unknown function by a neural network.
+An extension of this method is presented in \cite{beck2019deep} and \cite{hure2019some}.
+In addition, there are a number of numerical algorithms based on multilevel Picard iterations that provably overcome the curse of dimensionality for general nonlinear heat equations under Lipschitz assumptions, see e.g. \cite{e2016multilevel} and \cite{hutzenthaler2019overcoming}.